sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/clickable_color_blocks.rst

 Based on the addition of light, we can make RGB LED display seven colors - adding red to green produces yellow; adding all three primary colors together produces white.
 Now you can try it out for yourself.

+For more please refer to `Processing Reference <https://processing.org/reference/>`_.